hazelcast/hazelcast-reference-manual/src/NativeClientSecurity.md

 </security>
 ```

 You can define as many as `LoginModules` as you want in configuration.
-Those are executed in the given order.
+Those are executed in the order given in configuration.
 The `usage` attribute has 4 values: 'required', 'requisite', 'sufficient' and 'optional' as defined in `javax.security.auth.login.AppConfigurationEntry.LoginModuleControlFlag`.

 ```java
 ClientConfig clientConfig = new ClientConfig();